fla-pi/HorizontalLinks/README.md

 * [4_train_historical_w2v.py](https://github.com/fla-pi/HorizontalLinks/blob/main/Chapter4/Section4.3/4_train_historical_w2v.py): script employed to train four word2vec models on BERToldo training datasets (one for each partition in the training dataset).

-* [5_create_vec_list.py](https://github.com/fla-pi/HorizontalLinks/blob/main/Chapter4/Section4.3/5_create_vec_list.py): Script to create vectors for the lemmas in the dataset.
+* [5_create_vec_list.py](https://github.com/fla-pi/HorizontalLinks/blob/main/Chapter4/Section4.3/5_create_vec_list.py): Script employed to create vectors for the lemmas in the dataset.
 Lemma vectors are calculated as the average between the vectors of forms of that lemma (see [3_createfreqlists.py](https://github.com/fla-pi/HorizontalLinks/blob/main/Chapter4/Section4.3/3_createfreqlists.py)), weighted by the frequency of each individual form.

 * [6_umap_plots.py](https://github.com/fla-pi/HorizontalLinks/blob/main/Chapter4/Section4.3/6_umap_plots.py): Script for dimensionality reduction of the vectors with UMAP and for creating plots of UMAP-reduced vectors for each century.